Rakthasakshikal Sindabad

-Rakthasaakshikal Sindabad (English: Long live the martyrs) is a 1998 Indian Malayalam-language historical political thriller movie directed by Venu Nagavalli, featuring Mohanlal, Suresh Gopi and Sukanya in the lead roles.
+Rakthasaakshikal Sindabad (English: Long live the martyrs) is a 1998 Indian Malayalam-language historical political action thriller movie directed by Venu Nagavalli, featuring Mohanlal, Suresh Gopi and Sukanya in the lead roles.
 The revolt scenes in the film were directed by Priyadarshan.

-The film released on 30 October 1998 coinciding with the thirtieth anniversary of Punnapra-Valayar.
+The film was released on 30 October 1998 coinciding with the fifty-second anniversary of Punnapra-Valayar.

 Plot

 A political story set in the pre-independent India when Communism came into the picture.